-Training totally focused on swim, bike and run, developing endurance for 2.4 miles swim, 112 miles bike and 26.2 miles of run.
-Along with endurance, focus on intensity to develop speed and perform at higher level.
+Training totally focused on swim, bike and run, developing endurance for 2.4 miles swim, 112 miles bike and 26.2 miles of the run.
+Along with endurance, focus on intensity to develop speed and perform at a higher level.

 Add extra hours to address functional strength, stretch, and Yoga.